Cartrigger/QCXRSupport/README.md

 ---

 ## Please read before looking at the description.
-This bot is not being actively developed, though is still accepting PR's The main repo that gets uploaded to the bot is [QCXRSB](https://github.com/QuestCraftPlusPlus/QCXRSupportBot)
+This bot is not being actively developed, though is still accepting Pull Requests.
+<br>The main repo that gets uploaded to the bot is [QCXRSB](https://github.com/QuestCraftPlusPlus/QCXRSupportBot)

 ---